thekhyatigandhi/Professional-readme-generator/myREADME.md

 a

 ## Contact Details
-If you have any questions, please contact me khayti via email at khyati@khyatigandhi.com or visit my GitHub profile https://github.com/khyati.
+If you have any questions, please contact me a via email at a@a.com or visit my GitHub profile https://github.com/a.